developerlucaslima/lookingood-server/readme.md

 - [X] - ✨ Establishments must be able authenticate via email.
     - [X] - 🧪 It should not be able to authenticate with wrong email.
     - [X] - 🧪 It should not be able to authenticate with wrong password.
-- [ ] - ✨ Establishments must be able to add a professional.
+- [X] - ✨ Establishments must be able to add a service.
-- [ ] - ✨ Establishments must be able to add a service.
+    - [X] - 🧪 It should not be able to create service with nonexistent establishmentId.
-    - [ ] - 🧪 It should validate service as "Male".
+    - [X] - 🧪 It should validate service as "Male".
-    - [ ] - 🧪 It should validate service as "Female".
+    - [X] - 🧪 It should validate service as "Female".
-    - [ ] - 🧪 It should validate service as "Both".
+    - [X] - 🧪 It should validate service as "Both".
+- [X] - ✨ Establishments must be able to add a professional.
+    - [X] - 🧪 It should not be able to add professional with nonexistent establishmentId.
 - [ ] - ✨ Establishments must be able to confirm a service booked by a user.
     - [ ] - 🧪 It should allow establishment confirm for service date changes.
 - [ ] - ✨ Establishments must be able to cancel a service confirmed.